 Should You Sprint?

-Though it’s a healthy option, sprinting is not for everyone.
-Those with week knees, arthritis, excessive body weight, and pre-existing cardiac issues may need to refrain from it.
-Based on the state of health, everyone should make an informed decision about it based on their personal medical history and the current state of health.
-It would also be a good idea to consult one’s doctor before taking it up.
+But if you have week knees, arthritis, excessive body weight, and pre-existing cardiac issues, you may need to refrain from it.
+Based on your state of health and medical history, make an informed decision about it.
+It would also be a good idea to consult your doctor before taking up sprinting.

 |↑1||Nalcakan, Gulbin Rudarli.”The effects of sprint interval vs.continuous endurance training on physiological and metabolic adaptations in young healthy adults.”
 Journal of human kinetics 44, no.1 (2014):97-109.|

 |↑2||Hazell, Tom J., Craig D. Hamilton, T. Dylan Olver, and Peter WR Lemon.
 “Running sprint interval training induces fat loss in women.”
 Applied Physiology, Nutrition, and Metabolism 39, no. 8 (2014): 944-950.|